sahilshembekar/portfolio-website/src/posts/first-gatsby-blog-post.md

 ---
 <h2>Pre-Application</h2>

-This is my first (technically, second) blog 🎉 which has been long overdue, but better late than never.
+This is my second blog 🎉 and one which has been long overdue, but better late than never.
 In this blogpost, I will be detailing all the steps that I took in order to get an admit at Waseda University [1] for a Master’s degree in Intelligent Machines.

 <p>
 The process of selecting and applying to a university for graduate studies can be a daunting task 🙏.
 Most people go to the US, Australia, Europe for Masters.
 I also did a lot of researching about many universities and colleges.
 I finally made a list of universities to apply to.
 Waseda University in Tokyo 🗼 🗾 was the one which I was interested in.
 The Laboratory that I wanted to join had made the first Humanoid robot 🤖 (The WABOT project)❗❗.
 Although it was an unusual choice in the eyes of many, I was keenly interested in securing admission here.